GetSafariTours

 Yes.
 Tanzania is widely regarded as one of the safest safari destinations in Africa.
 Most travelers experience trouble-free visits, particularly on organized safaris where guests are accompanied by professional driver-guides at all times.
 National parks and safari lodges are very safe.
 As in any country, basic precautions are recommended in cities, such as avoiding poorly lit areas at night and not displaying valuables openly.

-A Tanzania safari typically costs between $250 and $1,000+ per person per day, depending on the season, accommodation level, and travel style.
+Our Tanzania safari itineraries typically land between $250 and $1,000+ per person per day, depending on the season, accommodation level, and routing.

 • Budget camping safaris: from $250–$350 per person per day